The 'SFT Synth' (code named 'Piranha') is a monophonic single-voice MIDI programmable synthesizer

 - Production facilities for small-scale and large-scale assembly (outsource)

-- Qualified technicians (or outsource) to perform alignment and testing
+- Qualified technicians (or outsource) to perform final assembly and testing

 - Marketing Channels

 - 'Rumble Synth' [*new* V3 remix] as OGG and